Phone 1800 444 396

 Are you considering retirement?

 People retire at different ages for different reasons.
-Some leave the paid workforce early due to ill health or because they have the money to do so, while others continue to work long after they can access their super.
+Some leave the paid workforce early due to ill health or because they have the money to do so, while others may continue to work long after they can access their super.

 Are you ready to retire?

 Retirement is a major lifestyle change.
 Wherever you are in life now, chances are your super will play a major role in supporting you financially in the future.
 Being financially ready is a key factor that will influence your decision to stop working.
-However, your health, wellbeing and social interactions will also impact the lifestyle you lead.
+However, your health, wellbeing and social interactions can also impact the lifestyle you lead.

 Before making a decision about your future in or out of the workforce, think about the changes you might encounter.
 Ask yourself these questions:

-How much income do I need and for how long will I need that income?
+• How much income do I need and for how long will I need that income?

 • Where will my income come from?